 People get excited about grilling out.
 Like a kid in a candy store, they’ve brought that huge steak home and can’t wait to grill it.
 They just tend to forget the risk of dealing with lighting a charcoal grill properly.
 So be very cautious.

-6 Ways to Light Your Charcoal Grill the Right Way
+6 Methods to Light Your Charcoal Grill the Right Way

-This first method is one of the simplest ways you can get a large number of briquettes red hot and ready to cook on in just a few minutes.
+This first method is one of the simplest ways you can get many coals red-hot and ready to cook on in just a few minutes.

 The Charcoal Chimney Method